cincoutprabu/codeding/README.md

 **Disclaimer**

 This is not officially endorsed by the book authors or publishers.
-This is part of my personal learning process and practicing implementing most, if not all, algorithms from the book.
+This is part of my personal journey and deep dive into algorithms, as I'm practicing to implement most, if not all, algorithms from the book.
 Functions/methods has been named similar to the book, and tested typically with the same sample inputs mentioned in the book (so you can cross reference the code side-by-side when you are reading the book).

 **Why JavaScript / ES6?**